 as long as you are still here on Earth, there is still a purpose for your life.

-God is a funny guy sometimes.
+God is funny sometimes.

 it’s impossible to please everyone, but that doesn’t mean it’s not worth trying.

 there will always be another storm, each one preparing us for the next.